sonarventu/sonarventu.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I have signed the <a href="https://www.slow-science.com"><b>Slow Science Manifesto</b></a>, calling for a more thoughtful, sustainable approach to research that values quality over quantity and depth over spead.
+I have signed the <a href="https://www.slow-science.com"><b>Slow Science Manifesto</b></a>, calling for a more thoughtful, sustainable approach to research that values quality over quantity and depth over speed.
 Please consider signing it too.